 Right material, right place, right time, right quantity…this is all information that can and should be handled by your enterprise information system.
 If that information can be shared in a timely manner throughout the supply chain from your customers to you and from you to your suppliers and sub-contractors, then you can run your supply chain leaner.
 This allows you to substitute information for inventory and changes your strategy for servicing your customers.

-The supply chain moves in two directions; information and money moves upstream and products and/or services move downstream.
+The supply chain moves in two directions: information and money moves upstream and products and/or services move downstream.
 The stream contains hazards to navigation.
 Some of them are big, pointy and dangerous.
 If you could only eliminate the hazards, your supply chain could flow smoothly and thereby reduce the need to keep excessive cash-sucking “Safety Stock.”
 This will have the effect of reducing inventory and the delivery time of your product and/or service to the customer.
-Make no mistake about it – in customer service (and safety stock), time truly is money.
+Make no mistake about it: in customer service (and safety stock), time truly is money.
+Proper technology and supply chain management can help.